 So the second time around making these, when the liquid candy coating had been boiling awhile, I noticed it started to smell different at around 250 degrees—it smelled like it was about to burn.
 Remembering the smell from the first failed attempt, I shut the heat off and quickly dipped the apples.
 They came out perfect.
 The candy hardened just it like was supposed.

 Other than the temperature issue, the Concord Food candy apple kit was great.
-The apples were super easy to make, they tasted great and they looked amazing!
+The candy apples were super easy to make, they tasted great and they looked amazing!
+These candy apples would be perfect for a fall party or just a fall afternoon activity.

 One last tip I’ll give you is that I noticed you have to dip the apples right away.
 The candy cools quickly and if you are too slow you can end up with bubbles.
 So to get bubble-free candy apples, you gotta be quick!
 And careful not to burn yourself. 😉